Counterfeiter/SewingPlotPDFConverter/README.md

 ## config.json

 Each pdf file requires a config file.
-Three thinks must be defined:
+Three things must be defined:

 * page margin for left, top right and bottom independetly
 * page count in x and y direction
 * matrix with page numbers starting with index 0

+Options

+* paper grid option should be true if a second file with original paper boarder lines is required (as size reference)

 ## Running a test